 HELOC vs Refinance... and other alternatives

 Like many people, the biggest investment I have is my home (which I now rent out after moving for work).
 It's been a tremendous wealth generator in the short time I have owned it, with an annualized return close to 30%.
 With leverage, a little bit of appreciation can turn into a LOT of appreciation.

-Obviously the condo has been a good investment so far.
+Obviously buying and remodeling the condo has been a good investment so far.
 But recently I have been asking myself if the equity in the house is being put to it's most productive use.
 I've also been a little nervous watching the value tick up on the Zillow z-estimate I get for free with Personal Capital...
 I have over $200k in equity all in one basket (the asset below is my home, so $475-277=~$200k).

 Would it be better overall to take out some of the equity in the house and invest it in another rental condo or in the stock market?
 Unfortunately, the traditional options available for accessing that equity would both add to the monthly payment and send the rental cash flow into the negative.

 The two traditional options for accessing the equity in a home are a Home Equity Line of Credit (HELOC), or Cash-Out Refinancing.
 Cash-out refinancing is dead simple: you take out a new mortgage for more money than you currently owe on your existing mortgage, then you pay off your existing mortgage and keep the difference.
 With a HELOC, the bank offers a fixed credit line with a maximum draw.
 In other words, you can borrow up to X amount, but you have the flexibility to borrow less.
 If you are comparing a HELOC vs refinance, LendingTree offers home equity loans, refinancing, and even reverse mortgages that you can review side by side.